Xinming "Simon" Ou

 Ou can be reached at 785-532-6350 or email@example.com.

-More information on Ou and the Argus Lab is available at his homepage.
+More information on Ou and the Argus Lab is available on his home page.

 Pronouncer: Ou is Oh.